inmnin/EKD-ICANN2024/README.md

 After configuring the environment, experiment with our MAKD method by following two steps

 # 1. Fine-tune the teacher model on different datasets:
+We provide the following two ways to fine-tune the teacher model, and we recommend the first one to use the teacher model parameters we provide directly.

 ## Use the weights we provide(recommended):
-If you wish to use the weights we provide, please download https://userscloud.com/fdl7079jlfk7, and then replace the original **Teacher_Model** folder with the unzipped **Teacher_Model** folder .
+If you wish to use the weights we provide, please download https://userscloud.com/fdl7079jlfk7, and then replace the original **Teacher_Model** folder with the unzipped **Teacher_Model** folder.

 ## Fine-tune the teacher model by yourself:
 If you wish to fine-tune the teacher model by yourself, the base parameters used for the teacher model are from  https://userscloud.com/v8bov5yf887d (you can also down it from https://huggingface.co/bert-base-chinese/tree/main, they are the same).
 After downloading, put the model weights in the Pretrained_BERT folder .
 Then you need to set train_set_type in finetune_teacher.py to which dataset you want to fine-tune.